Metabolic Disorders and Cancer Research Centre

 Our aims

-Our expertise sits across cancer, metabolism, forensic science and person-centred care, and these disciplines are explored with greater focus within our three research clusters.
+Our expertise sits across cancer, infection, metabolism, and person-centred care, and these disciplines are explored with greater focus within our three research clusters.
 Ultimately, we all aim to improve outcomes for patients with cancer and other metabolic disorders, and our unique approaches are brought together within the research centre to build a better understanding of the individual and their healthcare.
 We enjoy working collaboratively and have strong links with the NHS, charities, and the pharmaceutical industry.

 Our research